 Wow, we got El's lab results back from her check-up and she is now heartworm negative!
 She still has a "bad heart", but now less of a burdon with the heartworms gone.
 This girl constantly surprises us.

 Elvira is 8 plus years old, she is Heartworm positive and most likely has been positive a good part of her life as her heart is in very bad shape.
 She breast cancer.
 Her heart is so damaged that she would not survive the Heartworm treatment.
 Elivira is also deaf.
 Elvira has shown us she is not ready to go.
 She is being well cared for and getting lots of attention from our volunteers.
 No matter what, we will not let her suffer.
 Elvira hangs at our refuge and she is loving it.
 CLICK HERE TO DONATE

 Vinnie is a found dog.
 He was covered in fleas, full of intestinal parasites and Heartworm positive.
 He has received veterinary care and is in a great foster home.
 Vinnie will have his first Heartworm treatment in May.
 Please consider making a donation to help with his care.
 Thank you.

 Lacy is another rescued dog.
 She is a 4 year old blue Chihuahua, gentle and sweet.
 Lacy is Heartworm positive and will receive her first treatment in May.
 Please donate to her care.
 Thank you.

 This little guy was found and never claimed.
 Grover is a small Terrier mix, 2 years old, 16#.
-He is Heartworm positive and has Whipworms.
+He is Heartworm positive and had Whipworms.
 If left untreated, Whipworms can cause death.
-He is clear of Whipworms.
+He is now clear of Whipworms.
 Grover is scheduled for Heartworm treatment in May.
 Please donate to his care.
 Thank you.

 CHAMP - OUR MASCOT